 Winner – Building Bridges Jury Prize – Atlanta Jewish Film Festival

 “If history can provide a roadmap to a better future, Shared Legacies aims to be the GPS that helps society get back on the right path.” – Courtney Small, POV Magazine

-A live panel discussion with the film’s director Dr. Shari Rogers, Rabbi David Saperstein, Reverend Tim Smith and Pittsburgh Steelers’ Zach Banner will take place on Monday, April 26 at 7pm.
-This discussion will be streamed live on several channels and is free and open to the public.
-More information will be available soon.
+A free live panel discussion with the film’s director Dr. Shari Rogers, Rabbi David Saperstein, Reverend Tim Smith and Pittsburgh Steelers’ Zach Banner took place on Monday, April 26 at 7pm, and you can watch it now on our YouTube page.

 Available for viewing April 23 – May 2 in PA, WV, and OH only.

 Watch the trailer below: